 - the touching must be harmful or offensive;

-- no consent from the victim.
+- without the consent from the victim.

 Battery: Intent Requirement

 It may come as some surprise that a battery generally does not require any intent to harm the victim (although such intent often exists in battery cases).
-Instead, a person need only have an intent to contact or cause contact with an individual.
-Additionally if someone acts in a criminally reckless or negligent manner that results in such contact, it may constitute an assault.
+Instead, a person need only have an intent to contact or cause contact with another.
+Additionally, if someone acts in a criminally reckless or negligent manner that results in such contact, it may constitute an assault.
 As a result, accidentally bumping into someone, offensive as the "victim" might consider it to be, would not constitute a battery.